MacLeodMike/puppet-dehydrated/README.md

 * `group`: Specifies the group account used to manage certificates.
 Default: 'dehydrated'.
 * `staging_enabled`: Specifies whether to use the lets encrypt staging server.
 Default: 'false'.
 * `cron_enabled`: Specifies whether to setup cron to automatically renew certificates.
 Default: 'true'.
-* `apache_enabled`: Specifies whether to setup apache to serve the generated challenges.
-Default: 'false'.

 #### Defined Type: `dehydrated::certificate`